learn-co-curriculum/hs-mario-stretch-lab/README.md

 Your mission is to recreate these blocks using Ruby.

+NOTE: there are no `rspec` tests.

 ### Part I: The Boring Pyramid
-Create a program that will print the following pyramid:
+Open `pyramid.rb` and write a method (name it whatever you want) that will print the following pyramid:

 ```
    #  #